List of Dublin postal districts: Dublin 16 (D16)

-Dublin 16 includes Ballinteer, Ballyboden, parts of Dundrum, Kilmashogue, Knocklyon, upper Rathfarnham and Rockbrook.
+Dublin 16 includes Ballinteer, Ballyboden, Dundrum, Kilmashogue, Knocklyon, Rathfarnham, Edmondstown and Rockbrook.

 Dublin 17 (D17)

-Dublin 17 includes Balgriffin, most of Coolock, and Belcamp, Darndale and Priorswood.
+Dublin 17 includes Balgriffin, most of Coolock, and Belcamp, Darndale, Priorswood and Riverside.

 Dublin 18 (D18)

-Dublin 18 includes Cabinteely, Carrickmines, Foxrock, Kilternan, Sandyford, Shankill, Ticknock, Ballyedmonduff, Stepaside, and Leopardstown.
+Dublin 18 includes Cabinteely, Carrickmines, Cherrywood, Foxrock, Loughlinstown, Kilternan, Sandyford, Shankill, Ticknock, Ballyedmonduff, Stepaside, and Leopardstown.

 Dublin 20 (D20)

-Dublin 20 includes Chapelizod, and Palmerstown.
+Dublin 20 includes most of Chapelizod, most of Palmerstown, and Strawberry Beds.
 This is one of only two postal districts to span the Liffey.

 Dublin 22 (D22)

-Dublin 22 includes Clondalkin, Liffey Valley, Newcastle and Neilstown.
+Dublin 22 includes Clondalkin, parts of Palmerstown, parts of Cherry Orchard, Liffey Valley, Newcastle and Neilstown.

 Dublin 24 (D24)

-Dublin 24 includes Firhouse, Jobstown, Old Bawn, Tallaght, and parts of Ballymount.
+Dublin 24 includes Firhouse, Jobstown, Old Bawn, Tallaght, parts of Ballymount, Saggart, Rathcoole and Brittas.

-County Dublin (A41 – K78)
+County Dublin (A41–K78)

 These areas do not fall inside the historic Dublin postal districts and their postal routing keys came about through the new Eircode system.
 This is because many of these suburbs and towns fell outside the purview of Dublin city in the past.
 Today, they form part of "A" and "K" Dublin Eircode areas.
 There are 12 of these districts in total.
-Notable locales include Blackrock, Dún Laoghaire, Malahide, Swords, Lucan, Rush and Skerries.
+Notable locales include Blackrock, Dún Laoghaire, Malahide, Swords, Lucan, Rush and Balbriggan.
 While a small part of Bray lies in Dún Laoghaire–Rathdown, for mailing purposes, the entirety of Bray is in County Wicklow's A98 routing area.